junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Yeah it does sound beautiful."
 Dean can't help answering, and automatically prompting more questions.
 "Did you use to live alone?
 Like having dinner alone, watching TV alone, going to bed alone?"
 He pauses there for a second, adding.
 "Sorry, I didn't mean to intrude."
 He lets out a short huff, embarrassed.

 "It's okay," Castiel answers gently.
 "It's not like a ghost has much privacy or secret that still worth protecting anyway."
 Dean opens his mouth wanting to disprove, but Castiel carries on.
-"Yes, I lives -- lived -- alone.
-But it's not bad at all, I enjoy the solitary.
-I'm close to my brother, but we still have our different lives."
+"Yes, I lives -- lived -- alone, here.
+I got this sofa, this TV, everything in here.
+Used to having my dinner in front of TV just like you are.
+It wasn't bad at all, actually, I enjoyed the solitary.
+I was close to my brother, but we still had our different lives."

 "Yeah, I'm the same with my family," Dean tells him.
 "I have a little sister, Jo.
 Still in school, pain in the ass.
 We're close growing up, but now that I moved to this new city, we mostly just talk over the phone now.
-I'm okay with the room being quiet too, in fact sometimes I think this is the only quietness I could ever get when I finally don't have to share a room with that little monster."
+I'm okay with the room being quiet too, in fact sometimes I think this is the only quietness I could ever get, since I finally don't have to share a room with that little monster."

 Castiel chuckles.
-"I remember when Claire was much younger, we call her little monster too.
+"I remember when Claire was much younger, we called her little monster too.
 Sometimes she would quite literally tear the whole room apart, the toys would be scattered everywhere, parts by parts, but other times she was just like a small angel."
 His voice gets lower.
 Dean knows exactly what's in his mind.

-He turns to face him straight, telling him what he has already said yesterday, voice gentle but firm.
+He turns to face the ghost straight, telling him what he has already said yesterday, voice gentle but firm.
 "We'll find him, Cas.
 Whoever did this, they'll pay."

 Cas nods solemnly.
 "Thank you."